vedph/pythia/doc/components.md

 - `CacheDirectory`: the tokens cache directory.
 - `SuppliedAttributes`: the names of the attributes to be supplied from the cached tokens.
 All the other attributes of cached tokens are ignored.

+### Alnum Apos Token Filter

+- tag: `token-filter.alnum-apos` (in `Pythia.Core.Plugin`)

+A token filter which removes from the token's value any non- letter / digit / `'` character.

+### Lower Alnum Apos Token Filter

+- tag: `token-filter.lo-alnum-apos` (in `Pythia.Core.Plugin`)

+A token filter which removes from the token's value any non-letter / digit / `'` character and lowercases the letters.

+### Italian Token Filter

+- tag: `token-filter.ita` (in `Pythia.Core.Plugin`)

+Italian token filter.
+This filter removes all the characters which are not letters or apostrophe, strips from them all diacritics, and lowercases all the letters.

+### Length Supplier Token Filter

+- tag: `token-filter.len-supplier` (in `Pythia.Core.Plugin`)

+Token value's length supplier.
+This filter just adds an attribute to the token, with name `len` (or the one specified in its options) and value equal to the length of the token's value, counting only its letters.

+Options:

+- `AttributeName`: the name of the attribute supplied by this filter.
+The default is `len`.
+- `LetterOnly`: a value indicating whether only letters should be counted when calculating the token value's length.

 ### Ancient Greek Syllable Count Supplier Token Filter